wix/Detox/README.md

 ## See it in Action

-Open the [React Native demo project](/examples/demo-react-native) and follow the instructions.<br>
+Open the [React Native demo project](/examples/demo-react-native) and follow the instructions.

-Not using React Native? we now have a [pure native demo project](/examples/demo-native-ios) too.
+Not using React Native? we have a [pure native demo project](/examples/demo-native-ios) too.

 ## Contributing to Detox